MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 ### TRAPPING ERRORS AND SCOPE

-If a terminating error occurs in the same scope as the Trap statement, after running the Trap statements, Windows PowerShell continues at the statement after the error.
+If a terminating error occurs in the same scope as the Trap statement, after running the Trap statements, PowerShell continues at the statement after the error.
 If the Trap statement is in a different scope from the error, execution continues at the next statement that is in the same scope as the Trap statement.